madec-project/ezvis/README.md

 ```bash
 $ visir /path/to/data/repository
 ```

+Then, point your browser to http://localhost:3000/

+### hint

 If you don't have a data repository, but already loaded data in mongodb, you can use: